 Once you've reached an agreement about the above, consider a prenuptial agreement to memorialize your discussions.

 Third - if your children are old enough, include them in the discussion both privately and possibly with your prospective spouse if it can be done without hostility.
 If there are lingering issues between you and your children regarding finances or property from your previous marriage, consider addressing those issues so they won't simmer and cause resentment between your children and your new spouse.

 Questions for you and your children to discuss:

 Are there sentimental family items that you (or your children) want to remain in the family rather than end up with a new spouse?

 Have you created a plan to pay for your children's college expenses that will be protected from your new spouse?

-We're here to help you with these questions.
+These conversations can be difficult.
+We're here to help you with answers to these and other questions.
 Remarriages are wonderful but they present special estate planning challenges.
 Ignoring these challenges won't make them go away.
-If you are getting remarried and would like to talk with Nancy Roberts, our Charlotte estate planning attorney, call 704.887.5242 to schedule a consultation.
+If you are getting remarried and would like to talk with Nancy Roberts, our Charlotte estate planning attorney in Ballantyne, call 704.887.5242 to schedule a consultation.